-- The domains and all participating resources must have unique names.
-That is, you cannot have a JDBC data source, a server, or a domain with the same name as an object in another domain or the domain itself. - Only one data source with both of the following attribute conditions can participate in a global transaction, regardless of the domain in which the data source is configured: - Logging Last Resource or Emulate Two-Phase Commit is selected. - The data source uses a non-XA driver to create database connections.
+- Only one data source with both of the following attribute conditions participate in a global transaction, regardless of the domain in which the data source is configured: - Logging Last Resource or Emulate Two-Phase Commit is selected. - The data source uses a non-XA driver to create database connections.